databio/example-projects/rna-seq/README.md

 # Complete RNA-Seq Project

-This example will show you how to use `looper` to complete an RNA-Seq project - from raw data download to differential expression analysis - using tools that are designed for the PEP format: `geofetch`, `rnapipe`, and `DESeq-Packager`.
+This example will show you how to use `looper` to complete an RNA-Seq project - from raw data download to differential expression analysis - using tools that are designed for the PEP format: `geofetch`, `rnapipe`,`BiocProject`, and `DESeqPackager`.

 What is PEP?
 [PEP](https://pepkit.github.io) (Portable Encapsulated Project) format is a way to organize metadata, which consists of samples' file paths and features such as organism, source, and extraction protocol.
 PEP format requires only a yaml (for project/pipeline configuration) and csv (for sample annotation), and they make a project immediately compatible with PEP tools.

 An overview of this tutorial:
 1. Download RNA-Seq data from the Gene Expression Omnibus using `geofetch`, which will automatically produce a PEP project_config yaml and sample_annotation csv from the data
 2. Run an RNA-Seq processing pipeline (`rnaKallisto` from the `rnapipe` repository) using `looper`
-3. Format the results of `rnaKallisto` for differential expression analysis using `DESeq-Packager`
+3. Format the results of `rnaKallisto` for differential expression analysis using `DESeqPackager`

 ## 0. Environment Setup and Required Software